-- Tell why the purchase matters.
+- Tell the customer why the purchase matters.
 Spell out what their support means to your business.
 Segue to your company values and mention your unique selling proposition.

 - Address the customer by their first name.

 Wait a day to a week from order placement before sending the email.
 It’s best to give your customer some breathing room and ensure that their purchase is being processed.

-Seguno has pre-built automations for new and repeat (second-time) purchasers.
+Seguno has pre-built Shopify post-purchase email automations for new and repeat (second-time) purchasers.

 Post-purchase email example #3: The review request

-At surface level, it’s easy to presume that the review request email serves the Shopify merchant solely.
+At a surface level, it’s easy to presume that the post-purchase review request email solely serves the Shopify merchant.

 Indeed, brands have a lot to gain, acquisition effort-wise, by asking customers for a review.
 Most consumers (86%) trust ratings and reviews as an authentic source of information.
 So collecting endorsements via email is integral to building social proof and collecting user-generated content (UGC) for use in subsequent email marketing.

 How would you respond if a brand told you that sharing your opinion would help other shoppers?
 It will push some to write a positive review when they had no intentions.